 Analysis of selected FP reference data shows potential connections between evidence-based policy approaches and resulting health outcomes.
 Further analysis of additional countries is needed to explore the potential associations.
-For example, the East African countries with the most-supportive policy environments for YF service provision-Ethiopia, Kenya, and Tanzania-also have the highest rate of modern contraceptive use (mCPR) among young married women between ages 15 to 19 and ages 20 to 24 among all 16 countries reviewed.
-In Ouagadougou Partnership countries with the most-supportive policy environments for YF service provision-Burkina Faso.
-Senegal, and Togo-the connection to mCPR is less clear.
-Mali has a promising policy environment for service provision but low mCPR among married women between ages 15 to 19 and 20 to 24 compared to other OP countries.
-Togo has a high mCPR among married women ages 15 to 19 and 20 to 24 compared to other OP countries, and implants are one of the most-used modern methods among married women 15-24 years old.
+For example, the two East African countries with the most-supportive policy environments for YF service provision- Ethiopia and Kenya-also have the highest rate of modern contraceptive use among young married women between ages 15 to 19 and ages 20 to 24 among all 16 countries reviewed.
+While Tanzania has a supportive policy environment for YF service provision, its modern contraceptive rate (mCPR) falls slightly below Uganda, which only has a promising policy environment.
+In OP countries with the most-supportive policy environments for YF service provision-Benin, Burkina Faso, Côte d'Ivoire, Senegal, and Togo-the connection to mCPR is less clear.
+Togo has a high mCPR among married women ages 15 to 19 and ages 20 to 24 compared to other OP countries, and implants are one of the most-used modern methods among married women ages 15 to 24.
 However, Togo's policies, while promising for YF service provision, still include outdated medical eligibility criteria for the provision of LARCs to youth.
-Niger has both the least-supportive overall policy environment for youth, including an antiquated law penalizing the distribution of contraception, and the highest adolescent birth and teenage pregnancy rate.

 Many policies reviewed were close to the end of their stated timeline or had already expired.
-This scorecard provides recommendations to improve the overall policy environment and may be useful as decisionmakers update strategies and policies surrounding youth FP.
+New versions of policies that were inaccessible at the time of analysis are identified in each country's documents list.
+This Scorecard provides recommendations to improve the overall policy environment and may be useful as decisionmakers update strategies and policies surrounding youth FP.